 The extraction of FSCs from RNN-based policies connects model-free policy learning and model-based policy verification.
 It relies on two insights: 1) for RNN policies, there often exists a smaller finite-state representation~\cite {DBLP:conf/iclr/KoulFG19} and 2) for challenging POMDPs, there often exists a small FSC achieving a close-to-optimal value~\cite{andriushchenko23search}.

-To get the underlying FSC, we propose two extraction methods with a common working principle: Provided an RNN-based policy $\rnn$, synthesize an FSC-based policy $\fsc$ whose decisions match $\rnn$ on sampled training trajectories as closely as possible.
+To retrieve an FSC, we propose two extraction methods with a common working principle: Provided an RNN policy $\rnn$, we synthesize an FSC policy $\fsc$ whose decisions match $\rnn$ on sampled training trajectories as closely as possible.
 Both methods learn stochastic FSCs from a sampled dataset of trajectories $\mathcal{D}$ from a subset of POMDPs $\{M_i\}_{i \in I'}$ using policy $\rnn$ trained on that subset.
 The data set contains sequences of tuples $(\obs_t, a_t)$ of observations and actions selected by $\rnn$ at time $t$.
 The first extraction method is a direct application of the automata learning algorithm \textsc{Alergia}~\cite{DBLP:conf/icgi/CarrascoO94}, whereas the second method introduces a novel RNN training approach with a hidden-state space~encoding.